|

 I have yet to find a "security suite" which I think is worth buying for

-Windows XP or Windows Vista.
+Windows XP or later.
 (If you have an older version of Windows,

 such as Windows 2000, which doesn't have a built-in firewall, and you